 The Company has, therefore, concluded that this deficiency pertained to the Company's risk assessment process.
 The Company has assessed the possibility that other highly technical accounting matters could exist within the Company's regions that would not be communicated to the corporate accounting team for evaluation on a timely basis or that corporate accounting team would not have identified the appropriate risks.
 In making this assessment, the Company considered that the accounting issues addressed by the regions, including those involving revenues, are generally not complex.
 The corporate accounting team provides the regions with instructions to prepare their financial information and their financial reporting packages, which includes the requirement to communicate all non-routine transactions.
 These matters generally include identification by the local teams of the transactions or potential transactions entered into related to leases, other contracts entered into in the regions, income tax related matters and non-controlling interests.
 These identified matters are then reviewed by the corporate accounting team for appropriate accounting treatment.
-The regions are only responsible for providing data support, booking the entries in the general ledger system and transaction processing on an ongoing basis after the appropriate accounting is determined by the corporate accounting team.
-This is usually seen in the case of lease agreements where every new lease agreement is communicated to the corporate accounting team with the data required for the valuation analysis.
-However, the accounting conclusions are finalized by the corporate accounting team, then communicated to the regional team, who are responsible for recording the appropriate accounting entries.
+The regions are only responsible for providing data support, booking the entries in the general ledger system and transaction processing on an ongoing basis after the appropriate accounting team, who then reviews the related accounting implications including having property valuations prepared.
+The regional accounting teams support the corporate accounting team, who then reviews the related accounting implications including having property valuations prepared.
+The regional accounting team, then communicated to the regional team, who are required for the valuation analysis.
+However, the accounting conclusions are finalized by the corporate accounting team, then communicated to the regional team, who are responsible for recording the appropriate accounting team.